Things to Do at Palo Alto Baylands Nature Preserve

 Suggested Duration

-2-4 hours for a complete visit including trails and interpretive center
+2-4 hours for a comprehensive visit including trails and interpretive center

 Getting There